aws/jsii/docs/handbooks/language-implementation.md

 The following questions should be answered as early as possible in the process, to avoid surprises later on that result in significant re-engineering effort:

-* What does the generated APIs look like, for the typical API idioms?
+* What do the generated APIs look like, for the typical API idioms?
   - *Classes* (constructors, properties, methods, inheritance strategy, abstract members, ...)
-    + Construction experience when last argument of constructor is a struct
+    + The [AWS CDK] (one of the main consumers of *jsii*) uses specific patterns to offer a better experience in many programming languages.
+For example, constructor signatures where the last argument is a *jsii struct* allows for keyword argument lifting in **Python**, and convenient `Builder` APIs in **Java**.
   - *Enums*
   - *Interfaces* and *Structs* (properties, methods, inheritance strategy, implementation, ...).
 In particular, how are new optional properties handled